 No doubt this is all rather trickier than the earliest stage of, basically, hiding in your basement.

 I called last summer my “lost summer”, as I spent so much of it battling anxiety and depression, and therefore struggling to really enjoy anything—or even leave the house.
-This summer, of course, there are so many external reasons it’s hard (or at least unwise) to leave the house.
+This summer, of course, there are external reasons to avoid leaving the house.

 But weirdly, my mood is so much better this summer.
 (Mind you, the cat conflicts were really stressing me out last summer, and now my cats are super happy to be getting so much attention.
 Maybe all I really need is contented pets.)